 To reveal just what could be aging you in terms of your hair, we asked two pro hairdressers, Marc Trinder, owner of Trinder Hair Studios, and Sam Burnett, owner of Hare & Bone salon, to reveal 24 of the most anti-aging styles on the circuit.

-The universally-flattering shoulder-length cut is a celebrity favorite.
+The universally flattering shoulder-length cut is a celebrity favorite.
 It's also super customizable, meaning your hairstylist can work with you to create the perfect layers or face-framing look.

 “Shoulder-skimming styles are super flattering, as they graze the décolletage and gently frame the face,” says Burnett.
 “It’s also worth flagging that thinning hair, especially in younger women, is on the rise, and lobs are one of the best ways to create the illusion of thicker, fuller hair, which is incredibly youth-boosting.
 Fewer layers and breaking up the blunt outline with some freehand cutting keeps it fresh and modern.”

 Bangs are a great way to switch up your style, but the key is to find the length and style that best suits your face shape and features.
 “A full, blunt fringe can be dramatic, but it will hide lines and can completely frame your face and draw attention to your eyes,” reveals Trinder.
-A foreword on fringes, though: Unless you have a long or oval face shape, go for a softer gradient, says Trinder.
+A forewarning on fringes, though: Unless you have a long or oval face shape, go for a softer gradient, says Trinder.
 “Fringes that curve around and frame the cheekbones will give contour and lift.”

-A tip on drying: be sure to use the right hairbrush.
+A tip on drying: Be sure to use the right hairbrush.
 Don't wrap your bangs with a round brush or you could end up with dated "bubble bangs."

 Short and Natural

 Consider putting away your irons and skipping the professional straightening treatment and let your natural curls be.
 Moisturizing products with oils like argan will help keep frizz at bay while making sure your natural texture isn't weighed down.
-And remember: Moisturized hair is the key to keeping curls defined.
+And remember, moisturized hair is the key to keeping curls defined.